sosadetz/Reading-by-Twilight/README.md

 **4. Platform Comparison - Experiment Details**

-   Observations relating to the platform-comparison experiment described in section 5 of the article.
+   Observations relating to the platform-comparison experiment described in Section 5.

-   a. `0. platform_comparison_-_query_details` - General comments and query details
+   a. `0. platform_comparison_-_query_details` - General comments

    b.
-Observations: Direct comparison of volumes retrieved by ECCO and HathiTrust and my own prototype, including number of passages matched in that volume and the rank of the first pasage matched.
+Observations: Direct comparison of ECCO and HathiTrust volumes prototype, incl. # passages matched and the rank of first pasage matched.

    c.
-Prototype results: Benchmark spreadsheets with passage-level details, 1000 hits for each query.
+Prototype results: Benchmark passage-level spreadsheets, 1000 hits per query.

    d.
-Screenshots of ECCO and HathiTrust volume results
+Screenshots of ECCO and HathiTrust results

 **5. Additional Figures**

-   More detailed (color) versions for certain figures that appear in the article.
+   Detailed (color) versions for certain figures that appear in the article.